vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Arithmetic/Arithmetic-State-Machine-typ.md

 and so on.

-Continuing until the last two
+Continuing until the last two:

 $$
 \begin{aligned}